simonehagey/orbdot/docs/source/model_fitting.rst

     # initialize the Analyzer class
     analyzer = Analyzer(wasp12, decay_fit)

-As soon as an :class:`~orbdot.analysis.Analyzer` object is created, a file is created for recording the output of any methods that are called.
+As soon as an :class:`~orbdot.analysis.Analyzer` object is created, a text file is generated for recording the output of any methods that are called.
 For example, the code snippet above generates the file: ``results/WASP-12/analysis/ttv_decay_analysis.txt``.

 ``Analyzer`` Methods
 --------------------